w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students about the different  information that alternatives to multimedia content should contain, and what user needs each of the alternatives meet.
-Assess how students understand the different information for alternatives to multimedia content and what user needs they meet.
+* Short Answer Questions &mdash; Ask students what type of information each alternative to multimedia content should convey, as well as what user needs each alternative meets.
+Assess how students understand the type of information that each alternative to multimedia content should convey and what user needs each alternative meets.
 * Portfolio &mdash; Have students supervise the inclusion of alternatives to audio and video content on the website they are creating.
 Assess how students supervise the inclusion of alternatives to multimedia content based on content type, format, and user needs.

 ## Teaching Resources